fdch/fd_lib/fdpd/README.md

 # fdpd
-The purpose of <fdpd> is to allow for a single double-click on <fdpd.command> to open a Pureadata workspace with 2 interconnected instances(OSX), one for audio and one for video (Gem).
-All the trouble of connecting two instances of pd is taken care of by <fdpd>, the rest is up to you.
+The purpose of "fdpd" is to allow for a single double-click on "fdpd.command" to open a Pureadata workspace with 2 interconnected instances(OSX), one for audio and one for video (Gem).
+All the trouble of connecting two instances of pd is taken care of by "fdpd", the rest is up to you.

 # Puredata
 get Pd here: http://msp.ucsd.edu